symfony/symfony-docs/form/form_handler.rst

         }
     }

-Here's a simple exemple of what can do a FormHandler but you can inject every services that you need.
+Here, the FormHandler only wait for the EntityManager to persist the hydrated entity but you can call every service that you need.
 Once in the controller, the logic can be simplified by the call of the PostTypeHandler:

 .. code-block:: php